 5.2.
 Have a Clear Refund Policy: Easy and buyer-friendly return policies encourage the customer to keep coming back for more purchases.
 Please ensure that you mention your refund policies in clear words without too many TnC.

 6. Ideas to Optimize your Additional Information

 Your website should be interesting to hold customers’ attention and keep coming back for more.

 6.2.
-Create a Comprehensive Contact Page: A registered address of the organization, a chatbot for quick FAQ resolution, a phone number to speak to customer care, and an email address to resolve queries can build Trust and make a huge difference in overall conversion.
+Create a Comprehensive Contact Page: A registered address of the organization, a chatbot for quick FAQ resolution, a phone number to speak to customer care, and an email address to resolve queries can build Trust and make a huge difference overall conversion.